kizito9898/IT-Documentation/CustomerService/Ticketing-Best-practices.md

 The quality of my ticket notes reflects the quality of my work.
 They show how I think, how I solve problems, and how I communicate.
 Whether a ticket is simple or complex, I take pride in making sure my documentation is thorough, accurate, and easy for others to follow.

 That’s how I maintain trust with clients, teammates, and managers in a fast-paced MSP environment.
-# Ticketing Best Practices – Extended Guide (With Level 1 Examples)
+# Ticketing Best Practices – Extended Guide

 ## Objective

 To create consistent, professional, and useful documentation that reflects the quality of my support, improves team collaboration, and builds trust with both clients and managers.
 ## Core Principles

 - Document everything as a **timeline**